 To understand what happened at Matewan, one needs to take a serious look at the fractious and violent labor disputes of the time.
-However, even with the shots no longer ringing out from the two warring families, and the Paint-Cabin Creek Strike had also cooled by this time.
+However, even with the shots no longer ringing out from the two warring families, the Paint-Cabin Creek Strike had also cooled by this time.
 There was still unrest in the Tug River Valley.
 The Matewan Massacre and the Battle for Blair Mountain would forever change the face of mining in the United States and cement the standing of the Unions.

 The Hatfield and McCoy Feud Influence